SergiosKar/SergiosKar.github.io/_posts/2018-08-25-Bitcon_prediction_LSTM.md

 at the next moment.
-The model will consist of one LSTM layer with 100 units (units is the dimension of its output and we can tune that number) , a Dropout layer to reduce overfitting and a Dense( Fully Connected) layer which is responsible for the actual predication.
+The model will consist of one LSTM layer with 100 units (units is the dimension of its output and we can tune that number) , a Dropout layer to reduce overfitting and a Dense( Fully Connected) layer which is responsible for the actual prediction.

 As you can see, it is a very simple model which can be greatly enhanced by adding more layers and more data attributes (from twitter feeds to market